Skip to Main Content

 Factor rates vs. interest rates

-Factor rates are a fixed cost that doesn’t change over the life of a loan unless the lender offers an early payment discount to encourage you to pay the loan off early.
-They also don’t incorporate additional loan fees into the loan cost, such as origination or underwriting fees.
-So you would need to add those fees in to understand the total costs of the loan.
+Factor rates are a fixed cost that doesn’t change over the life of a loan.
+You will pay the entire factor rate fee no matter when you pay off the loan, unless the lender offers an early payment discount to encourage you to pay the loan off early.
+Factor rates also don’t incorporate additional loan fees into the loan cost, such as origination or underwriting fees.
+So you would need to evaluate the total factor rate fee plus additional fees to understand the loan’s cost.

 On the other hand, most loans use an annual percentage rate (APR) to represent the annual loan cost including certain fees.
 Because APR includes fees, it’s a more accurate picture of the loan’s cost than a factor rate.